Pablo097/hycohanz/README.rst

 Quick Install
 -------------

-Installation is easy if you already have HFSS_, Python_, and the pywin32_ Windows extensions for Python.
+Installation is easy if you already have HFSS_ and Python_. hycohanz uses the pywin32_ Windows extensions for Python and the quantiphy_ library.
+All of these are automatically installed (if not already) when installing hycohanz.
-Also, you will need to install the quantiphy_ library:

 .. _HFSS: http://www.ansys.com/Products/Simulation+Technology/Electromagnetics/Signal+Integrity/ANSYS+HFSS
 .. _Python:  http://www.python.org